Chichicastenango Travel Guide

-Sitting on the crest of a mountaintop, "Chichi" will give you the opportunity to visit its colorful market, which is one of the biggest in the country.
-The development of tourism in this town seeks to promote Quiché's cultural and religious attributes, giving you plenty of options to explore this mystic town in southern Guatemala.
+Sitting on the crest of a mountaintop, "Chichi" will give you the opportunity to visit its colorful Chichicastenango market, which is one of the biggest in Guatemala.
+The development of tourism in Chichicastenango seeks to promote Quiché's cultural and religious attributes, giving you plenty of options to explore this mystic town in southern Guatemala.

 Chichicastenango is one of the most traditional places in Guatemala.
 The town was able to conserve its indigenous authenticity and this will give you the opportunity to experience its religious rituals, practiced almost on a daily basis.
 Chichicastenango is also well known for its wood artwork, typical fabrics, musical instruments, masks, candles, flowers and jewelry.

-On your way to this mystic area of the country, you will find yourself surrounded by wide forests on both sides of the highway.
-The climate is chilly because of its altitude.
+On your way to this mystic area of Guatemala, you will find yourself surrounded by wide forests on both sides of the highway.
+The climate in Chichicastenango is chilly because of its altitude.
 Local people from this region are very loyal to their culture which makes this experience one of the purest of your visit to Guatemala and giving you the real essence of the Maya civilization.

 Tecpan is located on the highway on your way to Chichicastenango or Lake Atitlan.
 Known as Guatemala's gastronomy route, this place will offer you lots of places with local food and nature.
 Tecpan is perfect to pause in the middle of your journey between Guatemala City/Antigua and Chichicastenango.

 This famous lake is one of the most beautiful destinations in Guatemala and you can easily reach it from Chichicastenango.
 Lake Atitlan is surrounded by more than a dozen villages and is a natural beauty you don't want to miss.
 Every town and village has its own signature and clothing style dependent on their own traditions and language.